-Inside Latin America’s Monster Election YearHost and Executive Producer of Altamar, a Global Issues Podcast
+Inside Latin America’s Monster Election YearHost of Altamar Global Issues Podcast and BRINK columnist

 This is the first piece in weeklong BRINK series about Latin America.